bobbieyang/bobbieyang.github.io/_pages/publications.md

 Journals
 ======
-1. [ToE 2025] X. Yang*, N. Wu, and X. Zhang, “Bridging Chip Design and Machine Learning in Undergraduate Digital Systems Curriculum,” IEEE Transactions on Education.
+1. [ToE 2025] X. Yang* and X. Zhang, “Bridging Chip Design and Machine Learning in Undergraduate Digital Systems Curriculum,” IEEE Transactions on Education.
 Major revision, 2025.
 2. [Micromachines 2023] Mukesh Chowdary Madineni, Mario Vega, and X. Yang, “Parameterizable Design on Convolutional Neuron Networks with Chisel Hardware Construction Language,” Micromachines, MDPI, Vol. 14, No. 3, Article 531, 2022.
 3. [ToE 2021] X. Yang*, “Bridging the Gap Between Academia and Industry Needs with an Open-Source Platform in Teaching Digital System Design,” IEEE Transactions on Education, Vol. 64, No. 4, pp. 337–344, November 2021.
 DOI: 10.1109/TE.2021.3050450.
 4. [JSC 2021] I. Westby and X. Yang*, “FPGA Acceleration on a Multi-Layer Perceptron Neural Network for Digit Recognition,” The Journal of Supercomputing, Springer, pp. 1–18, May 2021.
 DOI: 10.1007/S11227-021-03849-7.